Toll in Iran's protest crackdown reaches at least 5,002 dead as Trump says US 'armada' approaching

 DUBAI, United Arab Emirates (AP) — The toll in Iran's bloody crackdown on nationwide protests has reached at least 5,002 people killed, activists said Friday, warning many more were feared dead as the most comprehensive internet blackout in the country's history crossed the two-week mark.

 The challenge in getting information out of Iran persists because of authorities cutting off access to the internet on Jan.
-8, even as tensions rise between the United States and Iran as an American aircraft carrier group moves closer to the Middle East — a force U.S. President Donald Trump likened to an “armada” in comments to journalists late Thursday.
+8, even as tensions rise between the United States and Iran as an American aircraft carrier group moves closer to the Middle East.
+U.S. President Donald Trump likened the carrier group to an “armada” in comments to journalists late Thursday.

 “While President Trump now appears to have backtracked, likely under pressure from regional leaders and cognizant that airstrikes alone would be insufficient to implode the regime, military assets continue to be moved into the region, indicating kinetic action may still happen,” a New York-based think tank called the Soufan Center said in an analysis Friday.